ipfs/specs/IPNS.md

    - This step SHOULD be skipped for Ed25519, and any other key types that are inlined inside of [IPNS Name](#ipns-name) itself.
 6. Create bytes for signing by concatenating `ipns-signature:` prefix (bytes in hex: `69706e732d7369676e61747572653a`) with raw CBOR bytes from `IpnsEntry.data`
 7. Sign concatenated bytes from the previous step using the private key, and store the signature in `IpnsEntry.signatureV2`
-8. Confirm that bytes with serialized `IpnsEntry` are less than or equal 10 kiB in size
+8. Confirm that the serialized `IpnsEntry` bytes sum to less than or equal to [the size limit](#record-size-limit).

 ### Record Verification

 Implementations MUST resolve IPNS Names using only verified records.
 Record's data and signature verification MUST be implemented as outlined below, and fail on the first error.

-1. Before parsing the protobuf, confirm that bytes with serialized `IpnsEntry` are less than or equal 10 kiB in size
+1. Before parsing the protobuf, confirm that the serialized `IpnsEntry` bytes sum to less than or equal to [the size limit](#record-size-limit).
 2. Confirm `IpnsEntry.signatureV2` and `IpnsEntry.data` are present and are not empty
 3. Extract public key
    - Use `IpnsEntry.pubKey` or a cached entry in the local key store, if present.